Amankazz/Scrizzel-Top50/README.md

 ![Screenshot_6](https://user-images.githubusercontent.com/40912399/161415060-c80b257d-5014-4fc0-b5e8-fb0c46050503.png)

-- For the backend, we mostly relied on Firebase, as it was easier to integrate with the flutter app, without any hassle to manage & create instances of our server.
+- For the backend, we mostly relied on Firebase, as it was easier to integrate with the flutter app, without any hassle to manage & create instances of our server.!

 - For storing the different types of data including 3d models, videos for image mapping, etc. we chose Cloud Firestore because of its robust features and ability to query & filter out data with ease.